aaimio/logicful-templates/docs/README.md

 ### `<Custom>`

 Provides flexibility by allowing you to specify what the output tag name for an element will be, while also allowing you to specify any type of prop (or attribute) on the element.

+- **Note**: If you're using plain JS you might not need this as React accepts custom elements, but it might be useful if you're using TypeScript and don't want to [extend the `JSX.IntrinsicElements` interface](#bring-your-own-types).

 For example:

 ```TSX
 import type { FunctionComponent } from 'react'